Jorineg/TeamworkMissiveConnector/SETUP.md

 Complete guide to setting up the Teamwork & Missive Connector.

-## Prerequisites
+## What You'll Need

+Before starting, make sure you have:

-- Python 3.9 or later
+- **Python 3.9 or later** installed on your computer
-- Airtable account (or PostgreSQL database)
+  - Check by opening Terminal/Command Prompt and typing: `python --version` or `python3 --version`
+  - If not installed, download from [python.org](https://www.python.org/downloads/)
+- **Airtable account** (the free tier works fine)
+  - Sign up at [airtable.com](https://airtable.com) if you don't have one
+  - Alternative: PostgreSQL database (more advanced, requires technical knowledge)
-- Teamwork account with API access
+- **Teamwork account** with API access
+  - You'll need admin or project manager permissions to get an API key
-- Missive account with API access
+- **Missive account** with API access
-- ngrok account (for local development **with webhooks only**)
+  - You'll need the API token from your Missive settings
+- **ngrok account** (only needed if using webhook mode for local development)
+  - Free tier works fine - sign up at [ngrok.com](https://ngrok.com)

 ## Operation Modes